The black ribbons are gone.

 “Maybe the bee’s will send him somewhere else?”
 Sergei’s wife, Ksenia, suggests.

 There are other apiaries.
 Other bees.
-Many other places in the world in search of a beekeeper of their own.
+Many other places in the world are in search of a beekeeper of their own.
 There is always a need and so often there is a shortage.

 “Maybe,” Evgeni says.